CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Syntax: .half HALF-VAL,...

-Put half-precision floating point values into current section.
+Emit half-precision floating point values.
 If no value between comma then an assembler stores 0 and warn about no value.
 This pseudo-operation accepts only half precision floating point literals.

-### .hword
+### .hword, .short

 Syntax: .hword ABS-EXPR,....
+Syntax: .short ABS-EXPR,....

-Put 2-byte word values into current section.
+Emit 2-byte word values.
 If any expression is empty then an assembler stores 0 and warns about empty expression.
 If expression will give a value that can not be stored in 2-byte word then an assembler warn about that.